 The more liberal and conscientious masses have already made an icon of her.
 Among them, The 1975 recently championed her message by releasing a track featuring an empowering speech from the young Swede, warning the world that “Everything needs to change, and it has to start today –it is now time for civil disobedience, it is time to rebel”.
 Frontman Matt Healy hailed her as “the most punk person he’s ever met”, and punks wouldn’t be punks if they didn’t upset the old guard.
 Just this week, headlines were made when an effigy of Thunberg was hung from a bridge in Rome to deter Extinction Rebellion protestors.

 “Even if you’re on board with the message, it’s quite difficult to accommodate into your thinking that things have to change to that extent – and that life can’t continue the way that we’re accustomed to,” says Yannis.
 “Essentially, that’s with opulence, comfort and consumerism.
-She’s basically the figurehead for being told that you can’t live the life that you’ve been brought up into is quite a painful thing for a lot of people to deal with.
+She’s basically the figurehead for being told that you can’t live the life that you’ve been brought up into, and that’s quite a painful thing for a lot of people to deal with.

 “I think that one reaction to that, particularly on the right wing, is to just try and discredit her.
 They can’t hack the truth.”